lsst-sqre/sqr-041/index.rst

 This tech note proposes a threat model for analyzing the security risks of the Science Platform, catalogs known gaps under that threat model, and recommends mitigations for those gaps.

-The configuration discussed in this tech note is implemented by Phalanx_, the Kubernetes configuration for the Rubin Science Platform.
+The configuration discussed in this tech note is implemented by Phalanx_, the Kubernetes configuration for the Science Platform.

 .. _Phalanx: https://phalanx.lsst.io/